Auth JWT

 Unique token identification

 The value of a JWT is that it can be validated without doing anything other than a signature check, but that's only half of the trust mechanism.
 The other half is how you handle token aging.
-The signature verification process ensures the token;
+An old expired legitimate JWT that has not been altered can still be used if the issued date and expiration date is not being checked.
+Anyone with a copy of a valid signed JWT could supply it at anytime (replay attack) to your services or API endpoints.

-However, if that's the only check being performed, then anyone with a copy of a valid signed token could supply it at anytime (replay attack) to your services or API endpoints.
 To ensure the token is minty fresh, you will have to decide how to handle token aging.
-In the payload, we supply two UTC timestamps; iat (issued at time) and exp (expiration time).
+In the JWT payload, we supply two UTC timestamp claims; iat (issued at time) and exp (expiration time).
 The exp timestamp is 30 seconds after iat, so as far as VivoKey is concerned, tokens have a 30 second lifespan.
 VivoKey will not accept an expired token for any services processing or token renewal.
-However, you are free to decide how you want to handle token aging within your own systems.

-Token renewal
+JWT renewal

 VivoKey will soon have a renewal endpoint for unexpired tokens.
 This endpoint will allow you to submit an unexpired token to be renewed, which will update the exp timestamp for another 30 seconds (UTC + 30s), but retain the original iat timestamp, then sign and issue the new JWT.
 This will allow you to determine the original token's issue timestamp while ensuring the token is still considered "fresh".
 The renewal process will be necessary to continue to use the authenticity token with VivoKey services beyond the initial 30 second token lifespan.
 Of course you can also establish and maintain your own client service sessions using this same method.